-This documentation describes one in a series of public use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2001.
-As illustrated below, this file consists of MEPS survey data obtained in the 2001 portion of Round 3 and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2 and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).
+This documentation describes one in a series of public use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file and a SAS transport file, the 2001 Emergency Room Visits (EROM) public use event file provides detailed information on emergency room visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the EROM event file can be used to make estimates of emergency room utilization and expenditures for calendar year 2001.
+As illustrated below, this file consists of MEPS survey data from the 2001 portion of Round 3, and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2, and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).